Continuous Symmetry Breaking in a Two-dimensional Rydberg Array

 The experimental setup (Fig.~\ref{fig:fig1}a) consists of a two-dimensional square lattice of $^{87}$Rb atoms trapped in an optical tweezer array~\cite{Scholl2021}.
 We encode an effective spin $1/2$ in a pair of opposite-parity Rydberg states, $\left|\uparrow\right\rangle = |60S_{1/2}\rangle$ and $\left|\downarrow\right\rangle = |60P_{1/2}\rangle$.
-Resonant dipole-dipole interactions between the spins naturally realize the so-called dipolar XY model (Fig.~\ref{fig:fig1}a)~\cite{Browaeys2020},
+Resonant dipole-dipole interactions between the spins naturally realize the dipolar XY model~\cite{Browaeys2020},

 where $\sigma_i^\alpha$ are Pauli matrices, $r_{ij}$ is the distance between spins $i$ and $j$, $J/h= 0.77~$MHz is the dipolar interaction strength, and $a=12.5~\mu$m is the lattice spacing; here, the quantization axis is defined by an external magnetic field perpendicular to the lattice plane, which ensures that the dipolar interactions are isotropic.
-The Hamiltonian exhibits a continuous $U(1)$ symmetry corresponding to the conservation of total magnetization, $M^z = \sum_i \sigma^z_i$ (see Methods Sec.~\ref{SubSM:Symmetry}).
+The Hamiltonian exhibits a continuous $U(1)$ symmetry corresponding to the conservation of total $z$-magnetization, $M^z = \sum_i \sigma^z_i$ (see Methods Sec.~\ref{SubSM:Symmetry}).

-We begin by adiabatically preparing low-temperature states of $H_{\rm XY}$ in the $M^z=0$ sector.
-To do so, we apply a spatially dependent light-shift, which implements the Hamiltonian, $H_{\rm Z} = \hbar \delta \sum_i n_i$.
-The $n_i$ form a checkerboard pattern with $n_i= 0$ on the A-sublattice and $n_i=(1+\sigma^z_i)/2$ on the B-sublattice (Fig.~\ref{fig:fig1}b).
-Due to the conservation of $M^z$, this ``pinning field'' is equivalent (up to a global energy shift) to a staggered magnetic field.
-For $\hbar|\delta| \gg J$, the ground state (and highest excited state) of the total Hamiltonian $H_{\textrm{tot}} = H_{\rm XY} + H_{\rm Z}$, is then, to good approximation, a product state where each spin is aligned (or anti-aligned) along its local $z$-field -- i.e.~a classical N\'eel configuration~\cite{neelProprietesMagnetiquesEtat1936}.
+The starting point of our experiments is a classical N\'eel spin configuration, i.e. a staggered arrangement of spins $\ket{\downarrow}$ and $\ket{\uparrow}$ with $M^z=0$, prepared in the following way (see Methods Sec.~\ref{SubSM:exp_seq}): after initializing all the atoms in $\ket{\uparrow}$, we apply focused laser beams to produce spatially dependent light-shifts, implementing the Hamiltonian $H_{\rm Z} = \hbar \delta \sum_i n_i$.
+The $n_i$ form a staggered pattern with $n_i= 0$ on the A-sublattice and $n_i=(1+\sigma^z_i)/2$ on the B-sublattice (Fig.~\ref{fig:fig1}b).
+We then sweep a global microwave pulse across the resonance of the atoms in the A-sublattice that flips their spin to $\ket{\downarrow}$.
+This leads to the N\'eel configuration, which is a good approximation of the ground state (for $\delta>0$) or highest excited state (for $\delta<0$) of the total Hamiltonian $H_{\textrm{tot}} = H_{\rm XY} + H_{\rm Z}$ for $\hbar|\delta| \gg J$.